betrusted-io/xous-core/apps/repl/README.md

  - Text input comes via the `ime-frontend`
  - Graphical output is rendered via the `gam`

+The one demo command provisioned in the `repl` app plays a tone via the `codec` service.
+This was chosen because it is about one of the most complicated and comprehensive things you can do in the `repl` environment, as it requires real-time callbacks to fill the audio buffer with new samples.
+If you have specific questions about how the callbacks work, we encourage you to open an issue in this repo and ask your question.
+Your questions will help us direct effort toward building the documentation base.

 To make your own command, copy the `audio.rs` template in the `apps/repl/src/cmds/` directory, or use this very basic `echo`
 template: